Mass Rapid Transit (Singapore): Fares

 Because the rail operators are government-assisted, profit-based corporations, fares on the MRT system are pitched to at least break-even level.
 The operators collect these fares by selling electronic data-storing tickets, the prices of which are calculated based on the distance between the start and destination stations.
 These prices increase in fixed stages for standard non-discounted travel.
 Fares are calculated in increments based on approximate distances between stations, in contrast to the use of fare zones in other subway systems, such as the London Underground.

 Although operated by private companies, the system's fare structure is regulated by the Public Transport Council (PTC), to which the operators submit requests for changes in fares.
 Fares are kept affordable by pegging them approximately to distance-related bus fares, thus encouraging commuters to use the network and reduce heavy reliance on the bus system.
 Fare increases have caused public concern.
 Historically, fares on the fully underground North East, Circle, and Downtown lines had been higher than those of the North–South and East–West lines (NSEWL), a disparity that was justified by citing higher costs of operation and maintenance on a completely underground line.
 However, the Public Transport Council (PTC) announced in 2016 that fares for the three underground lines would be reduced to match those on the NSEWL, which took effect along with the yearly-applied fare changes, on 30 December 2016.

-After the opening of Downtown line Stage 3, Transport Minister Khaw Boon Wan announced that public transport fare rules will be reviewed to allow for transfers across MRT lines at different stations due to the increasing density of the rail network.
+After the opening of Downtown Line Stage 3, Transport Minister Khaw Boon Wan announced that public transport fare rules would be reviewed to allow for transfers across MRT lines at different stations due to the increasing density of the rail network.
 At the time, commuters were charged a second time when they made such transfers.
 He added that the PTC would review distance-based fare transfer rules to ensure they continue to facilitate "fast, seamless" public transport journeys.
 The review of distance-based fare rules on MRT lines was completed, and a waiver on the second boarding fee incurred when making such transfers was announced on 22 March 2018.
 The scheme was implemented on 29 December of the same year.